CSEA-IITB/WriteUps/Google CTF/Android/README.md

     .catch J {:try_start_0 .. :try_end_0} :catch_0
 ```

-Well, let's check again then!
+Let's check again then!
 JADX still reports an error!
-Okay, some different error this time, and the method `onClick` has a lot of register shit as well.
+Some different error this time, and the method `onClick` has a lot of register shit as well.

 ```java
         final TextView textView = (TextView) findViewById(R.id.textView);